 Creating a system for tracking results and how to report out to key stakeholders

 Pulling it all together

-In addition to the four intensive training sessions, cohort participants will also receive virtual check-ins at months 3, 6, and 9 from the conclusion of the last session.
+In addition to the four intensive training sessions, cohort participants will also receive three virtual check-ins to be used within 12 months the last session.

 Where: Live Zoom training with sessions recorded for participants to review, a private Facebook group for interaction between instructors and attendees throughout the training period, plus homework for each session